How Your Bedroom Interior Can Influence Your Sleep

 Perhaps the most essential part of getting a great night’s sleep is your mattress, which is why it is very important that you have the right one for you.

 It’s the inside that counts.
-Whether it’s filled with natural materials like Harrison Beds or uses state of the art technology like a Tempur®, read the specifications carefully to ensure that your biggest sleep investment will actually help and not hinder your sleep.
+Whether it’s filled with natural materials like Harrison Spinks or uses state of the art technology like a Tempur®, read the specifications carefully to ensure that your biggest sleep investment will actually help and not hinder your sleep.

 Mattresses usually come in soft, medium or firm tensions and these are suitable depending on your weight, comfort levels or even medical problems (see your doctor for advice for the latter) and having the wrong tension for your body can cause long-term issues.

 Our bodies are great at regulating temperature and there are plenty of mattresses out there that support your body while it does this, from absorbent natural materials to breathable open-cell foam interiors.

 If you have a thermostat, we recommend trying to keep your bedroom at 16-18°C for ideal body temperature control.
 Alternatively, try to keep a cosy throw or small blanket close by in case it gets too hot under the covers during those warmer months or to use as an extra layer for wintertime.

 Try to get your recommended 7-9 hours of sleep every night.
 Most people only sleep 6.8 hours on weeknights and 7 and a half on weekends (Philips Global Sleep Survey, 2020) but those couple of extra hours can make all of the difference.
 34% of Brits sleep between 10:01-11pm and 29% sleep between 11:01 pm-12am (Sleepcouncil.org), so whether you're earlier or later than these, make sure you're getting enough to fully maximise your sleep health.